clover/remote-pay-ios-go/README.md

    Please make sure that your Clover Go reader is on and that your Android or Apple device has bluetooth on.
 - **I’ve tried everything and my app is still running into issues when attempting a transaction in Prod.**

+   Please check if you are using a Production reader by ensuring that there is no "Development" text on your device.
+A sandbox reader will have the word "Development" on the device, while a production reader will not.

-   Please make sure your app has disabled Customer R/W, Employees W and enabled the rest of the Permissions.
+   If you have the correct reader, please make sure your app has disabled Customer R/W, Employees W and enabled the rest of the Permissions.
 Btw, if you've recently changed your app’s Permissions settings, you will need to uninstall and reinstall the app, and re-generate the access token.
 This is because earlier tokens you have will only work for older requested permissions.

-   If our suggestion above does not work, we strongly encourage you to use your sandbox API key and secret to experiment with our sample app, to ensure that you understand how to accomplish certain implementations.
+   If our suggestions above do not work, we strongly encourage you to use your sandbox API key and secret to experiment with our sample app, to ensure that you understand how to accomplish certain implementations.

 ## Developer XCode iOS Project Setup
 ```